-Next to a modern apartment building is a nondescript brick structure that dates to the 1930s.
+Next to a modern apartment building in Windsor Terrace, Brooklyn, is a nondescript brick structure that dates to the 1930s.
 Look closely and you’ll see that there are dozens of horses inside.
-Kensington Horse Stables, at 51 Caton Place in Windsor Terrace, is the last remnant of a riding academy from the early 20th century, with this structure built as an extension of a main facility at 11 Ocean Parkway.
+Kensington Horse Stables, at 51 Caton Place, is the last remnant of a riding academy from the early 20th century, with this structure built as an extension of a main facility at 11 Ocean Parkway.

 Prospect Park was designed by Frederick Law Olmsted and Calvert Vaux, the same landscape architects as Central Park.
 Like the latter, Prospect Park was meant to accommodate the horse, with bridle paths and carriage drives.
 The riding academy then, run by Adolph Vogt, was an important part of the new park.
 Vogt cut his teeth as the Riding Master and later the proprietor of the Bedford Riding Academy, on Bedford and Atlantic Avenue in the Crown Heights area that would later become Automobile Row.